HumanDynamics/openbadge-server/README.md

 ## Deployment
 ----------------

-In order to deploy the server to production, you need four files that are not checked in.
-Get `github_rsa`, `github_rsa.pub`, `sshkey`, and `sshkey.pub` from someone via email, and put them in the directory `deploy/fabric/keys`.
+In order to deploy the server to production, you will need to decide where you wish to deploy to.
+If you are deploying to a remote cloud-based server, for example DigitalOcean, all you will need to do is provision a host with docker-machine.
+You can follow the instructions furnished by the service provider to set up the host with docker-machine.

+If you intend to deploy to an existing host, you will need three things: A user, an ssh key for said user, and the IP of the machine.
+To connect to the host via docker using docker-machine, run the following:

+`docker-machine create --driver generic --generic-ssh-user <username> --generic-ssh-key <ssh-key-location> --generic-ip-address <ip-address> <machine-name>`

+Docker-machine will automatically install docker and all related prereqs on the host.

-At that point all you need to deploy the code to production is to run the command:
+After you have provisioned your host, all you need to do is follow the instructions seen above.

-    fab -f deploy/fabric/deploy.py -H {HOSTNAME} deploy

 ## Production Server Setup
 ----------------

-If the repository is public, you will not need to create a Github access token.
-Otherwise, if it is private, follow [the instructions here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to get a Personal Access Key.

 If the project has already been set up with SSH keys, be sure to get them from someone.
-Just put the keys in the deploy/fabric/keys/ directory.
-If you don't have any keys there, they will be created automatically when you create a deploy user.

-Ensure you have a `passwords.py` file located on the root of this project's directory, and that it has the proper usernames and passwords in it.
-It should have the exact variables and format of `src/project/passwords.py.template`, only the passwords and usernames should be filled in.
+Ensure you have a `passwords.py` file located in the config subdirectory of this project's directory, and that it has the proper usernames and passwords in it.
+It should have the exact variables and format of `config/passwords.py.template`, only the passwords and usernames should be filled in.
+Also, be sure to change the environment variables in docker-compose.yml to match your environment.

-Now that we have the correct files, create a deploy user on your server:

-    fab -f deploy/fabric/create_deploy_user.py -H {{ YOUR USERNAME HERE }}@{{ YOUR HOSTNAME HERE }} create

-Or, if you are using an SSHConfig HostName alias, just use this:

-    fab -f deploy/fabric/create_deploy_user.py -H {{ HOSTNAME }} create

-To make sure it worked, run this command to test that the user was created:

-    fab -f deploy/fabric/deploy.py -H {{ YOUR HOSTNAME HERE }} test

-Then just run the command:

-    fab -f deploy/fabric/deploy.py -H {{ YOUR HOSTNAME HERE }} setup_server

-This command is safe to run on a server that's already been set up, though you should avoid it if possible.

-After that, you just need to configure Django.

-    fab -f deploy/fabric/deploy.py -H {{ YOUR HOSTNAME HERE }} create_superuser

-Now you're all set and you should be able to log in to your admin console on your server!

 # Custom Commands
 ---------------
+#NOTE: OUTDATED
 # General note

 The description below show how to execute commands in the local (dev) instance of the server.
 When executing on the production server, you should run them as the www-data user, and add --pythonpath=/opt to the command.
 For example: